 - Constant Contact: Free email marketing trial for local businesses and restaurants (click here to sign up).

 - Square for Restaurants: POS system with integrated email marketing (click here to get started for free).

 - Canva: Free design tool to create stunning email graphics (get started now by clicking here).

-Restaurant email marketing is a wonderful tool for interacting with your customers, increasing sales, and building a loyal customer base without breaking your bank balance.
+Restaurant email marketing is a wonderful tool for interacting with your customers and should be an important part of your restaurant marketing plan.